-5.8.20 The rows of proposed mid-green coloured battery container and inverter houses will be partially visible through the gaps in the tree line along the brook.
+5.8.20 The rows of proposed battery container and inverter houses, painted in a disruptive pattern of green shades, will be partially visible in Field 1, seen through the gaps in the tree line along the brook.
 The upper part of the proposed customer substation will also be visible.
 The sensitivity of the view is Medium (a local footpath) and the magnitude of change Medium in winter and summer, resulting in a Moderate adverse effect in winter and summer.